meganga/spotify_signup_form_clone/README.md

 Tried to clone the sign-up form of Spotify(Canadian version) using html and css only.

 ## Technologies Used:
-The project is created with
+The project is created with:

  - HTML 5
  - CSS 4